-This is a sponsored post on seven great eco-friendly and sustainable wedding ideas, and contains affiliate links
+This is a sponsored post on seven great eco-friendly and sustainable wedding ideas.

 I’m pretty sure, by the law of averages, that some Moral Fibres readers are getting married soon.
 If that happens to be you, then huge congratulations!
 Whilst we congratulate you and ooh and aah over your ring, pull up a pew because I’ve got seven great eco-friendly and sustainable wedding ideas for you!

 Seven Ideas for An Eco-Friendly And Sustainable Wedding